Proving that sometimes more is more, here are 30 of the music world’s finest double albums because really, can you ever have too much of a good thing?

 Official video for Smashing Pumpkins song “Tonight, Tonight” from the album Mellon Collie and the Infinite Sadness.
 Buy It Here: http://smarturl.it/vyf6jb Like Smashing Pumpkins on Facebook: http://www.facebook.com/smashingpumpkins Follow Smashing Pumpkins on Twitter: http://twitter.com/#!/smashingpumpkin Official Website: http://www.smashingpumpkins.com/ Official YouTube Channel: http://www.youtube.com/user/SmashingPumpkinsVEVO

 The raucous reaction to tracks like ‘Hey Ya!’ and ‘The Way You Move’ at the Atlanta pair’s reunion dates this summer is testament to the vibrant imagination splurge of this double LP.
 Big Boi and Andre essentially wrote an album each and packaged them as one here.
 The LPs complimented each other perfectly.

 OutKast’s official music video for ‘Hey Ya!’.
-Click to listen to OutKast on Spotify: //smarturl.it/OutKastSpotify?IQid=OutKHY As featured on SpeakerBoxxx/The Love Below.
+Click to listen to OutKast on Spotify: http://smarturl.it/OutKastSpotify?IQid=OutKHY As featured on SpeakerBoxxx/The Love Below.

 14 Jimi Hendrix, ‘Electric Ladyland’ (Reprise)